Shenggang/OAuthTest/readme.md

 {secret 2}
 ```
 Create at least one API_key and save it in 'api_key.txt' in your project directory.

+Note that 'api_key.txt' and 'client_secret.json' need to be placed in the same directory as 'run.bat'.

 # Run #
  If your Python is managed by Anaconda, just double click the 'run.bat' file.